Jewish Artists and the Vision of the Homeland

 What did the future Jewish homeland look like before it existed?
 In the first half of the 20th century, Jewish artists across Europe began imagining a state that had not yet been born.
 Through painting, sculpture, illustration, and printmaking, they created a new visual language—one filled with symbols, landscapes, and ideals of national revival.

-This is not just art history—it is the story of artists who painted, sculpted, and designed a future they deeply believed in.
-A story of imagination, cultural renewal, and the power of art to help give shape to a nation before it existed.
+This is not just art history—it is the story of artists who painted, sculpted, and designed a future they deeply believed in: a story of imagination, cultural renewal, and the power of art to help give shape to a nation before it existed.

 About Evgenia